 A less common but more serious risk may be the need to close a business based on state regulations in response to life-threatening events, such as a global pandemic, a war, or a natural disaster.
 In this case, a quick reaction of the company and an effort to adapt to the situation is necessary.
 The dispensing window is one of the options.
-Kolo Kavárna furthermore plans to implement an e-shop, through which the distribution of cycling merchandise would be done.
+It is also a great advantage that the cafe offers bicycle service, as it is possible to run this business by receiving and issuing orders.
+Café Domestikárna furthermore plans to implement an e-shop as soon as possible.
 It is out of the question to wait for the situation to improve without taking appropriate steps, as every single day that the café is closed loses its potential gain.